 On October 16, 2008, the U.S. Congress enacted the Rail Safety Improvement Act of 2008, which required all Class I railroads and intercity passenger and commuter railroads to implement a PTC system by December 31, 2015 on mainline track where intercity passenger railroads and commuter railroads operate and where toxic inhalation hazard materials of certain thresholds are transported.
 PTC is a collision avoidance technology designed to override locomotive controls and prevent train-to-train collisions, overspeed derailments, misaligned switch derailments, and unauthorized incursions onto established work zones.
 Pursuant to the Positive Train Control Enforcement and Implementation Act of 2015 and the FAST Act of 2015, Congress extended the PTC installation deadline until December 31, 2018, with the option for a railroad carrier to complete full implementation by no later than December 31, 2020, provided certain milestones were met by the end of 2018.
 In 2018, the Company completed the milestones required for the extension and the FRA has approved the extension for the Company to complete full implementation by December 31, 2020.
-The FRA has approved CN to commence provisional revenue operations while the FRA continues its review of CN's PTC Safety Plan.
+CN has received conditional FRA approval to conduct PTC revenue operation, which enables interoperability testing with other railroads.
+The FRA is reviewing CN's PTC Safety Plan.
+In 2019, CN initiated PTC revenue operation on its remaining subdivisions where PTC is required and began interoperability testing with tenant railroads.
 Noncompliance with these or other laws and regulations may subject the Company to fines, penalties and/or service interruptions.
 The implementation of PTC will result in additional capital expenditures and operating costs.
 In order to implement PTC, the Company has invested in various information technology applications, including back office systems, aimed to enhance the reliability of PTC operations.
 The Company continues to evaluate the technical and operational merits of its information technology applications.
 In the event that such evaluations lead to the identification of better or more reliable technology, the Company may consider implementing such technology, which may result in additional costs.
 PTC may result in reduced operational efficiency and service levels.